A WOR(L) AND THE THING(S) IT DESCRIBES . . .

 are shown here on this website.

-De Jong spent five years of her life in Indonesia (Bali) to study and work.
+De Jong spent five years of her life in Indonesia (mostly on Bali) to study and work.
 This influence is often, but not always in a direct way, visible in her work, which shows her vision on various aspects of life.

 or smile with her.
 She finds it important, though, to leave enough